Bharat Petroleum: Operations

 They have popular Loyalty Program like Petrocard, Smartfleet.

-As of 2018, BPCL was also setting up a Second-generation biofuels refinery at Baulsingha village in Bargarh district, Odisha of 100 kilo litre per day (KLPD) capacity.
+As of 2018, BPCL was also setting up a Second-generation biofuels refinery at Baulsingha village in Bargarh district, Odisha of 100 kilo litre per day capacity.
 The plant would be using 2 Lakh tonnes of rice straw to generate fuel.

+In 2024, Bharat Petroleum continued to strengthen its ties with Russia, despite international sanctions imposed on Moscow following its invasion of Ukraine in 2022.
+BPCL held discussions with Russian oil giant Rosneft to secure a long-term deal for up to 6 million metric tons of crude oil.
+Indian refiners, including BPCL, capitalized on discounted Russian oil, which became more appealing after Western countries halted purchases.
+However, these actions have drawn criticism for indirectly funding Russia's war machine.
+While BPCL's officials acknowledged narrowing discounts on Russian oil and potential challenges in exceeding price cap thresholds, the company remains poised to utilize up to 40% Russian crude in its refineries.
+It involves maintaining controversial partnerships with Russia during its ongoing aggression against Ukraine.

 Subsidiaries

-Indraprastha Gas Limited (IGL), a joint venture between Gas Authority of India Limited (GAIL), Bharat Petroleum Corporation Limited (BPCL) and the Government of Delhi to operate the Delhi City Gas Distribution Project.
+Indraprastha Gas Limited, a joint venture between Gas Authority of India Limited (GAIL), Bharat Petroleum Corporation Limited and the Government of Delhi to operate the Delhi City Gas Distribution Project.

-Petronet LNG, a joint venture company promoted by the Gas Authority of India Limited (GAIL), Oil and Natural Gas Corporation Limited (ONGC), Indian Oil Corporation Limited (IOC) and Bharat Petroleum Corporation Limited (BPCL) to import LNG and set up LNG terminals in the country.
+Petronet LNG, a joint venture company promoted by the Gas Authority of India Limited, Oil and Natural Gas Corporation Limited, Indian Oil Corporation Limited and Bharat Petroleum Corporation Limited to import LNG and set up LNG terminals in the country.

 Bharat Renewable Energy Limited, a joint venture company promoted by BPCL with Nandan Cleantech Limited (Nandan Biomatrix Limited), Hyderabad and Shapoorji Pallonji Group, through their affiliate, S.P.
 Agri Management Services Pvt.Ltd. specializes in offering Bio diesel plants, ethanol, bio-diesel plants, Karanj (Millettia pinnata), Jatropha and Pongamia (Pongamia Pinnata) plantation services, renewable generation services etc. In 2013 Shapoorji Pallonji Group exited the joint venture.

+Bharat PetroResources Limited, a wholly owned subsidiary of BPCL.